 A series of art works, including sculpture, photography and film, have also been located around the house, exploring the contrast between the lives of aristocrats and those who worked behind-the-scenes to keep the house moving.

-Catherine said: “Temple Newsam is an enthralling place filled with thousands of different stories which can be found in every room and object.
+“Temple Newsam is an enthralling place filled with thousands of different stories which can be found in every room and object.

 “Working with the team at the house and volunteers, Below the Salt looks to uncover some of those stories by reinterpreting the building’s unique architecture and collections, and the parts played by the many generations of residents.